NVIDIA/deepops/docs/DEPLOYMENT.md

 ansible dgx-servers -k -a 'hostname'
 ```

-__Configuration:__
+#### Configuration

-Configuration of the DGX is accomplished via Ansible roles.
+Configuration of the DGX server is accomplished via Ansible roles.
 Various playbooks to install components are available in `ansible/playbooks`.

-Modify the file `ansible/site.yml` to enable or disable various playbooks, or run playbooks
+1. Modify the file `ansible/site.yml` to enable or disable various playbooks, or run playbooks
 directly.

-Type the default password for `dgxuser` on the DGX when prompted while running the bootstrap playbook.
+2. Type the default password for `dgxuser` on the DGX server when prompted while running the bootstrap playbook.

    The default password for `dgxuser` is `DgxUser123`:

 ```sh
 ansible-playbook -k -K -l dgx-servers ansible/playbooks/bootstrap.yml
 ```

-After running the first command, you may omit the `-K` flag on subsequent runs.
+3. After running the first command, the `-K` flag can be omitted on subsequent runs.
 The password
 for the `deepops` user will also change to the one set in the `groups_vars/all.yml` file
 (by default, this password is `deepops`).
 Run the site playbook to finish configuring the DGX: